 Finally, many shopping for insurance don’t realize that the “network” is the real issue.
 As you look closer, you will be surprised to see the wide range in premiums among the various types of “metal” plans.
 The reason isn’t just the benefits — it’s also the network of doctors that come with a particular plan.
 Many people don’t realize that the savings under certain policies are because the insurance company provides a smaller network of doctors under the plan, and it may be stripped of additional benefits, such as dental or vision care.

 Bottom line, it’s important to have a coordinated plan for your taxes and your healthcare expenses.
 They are related to each other more than you may realize.
 Don’t leave it to chance.
 Plus, if you have more than $5,000 a year in out-of-pocket medical expenses, e.g. co-pays, deductibles, prescription drugs, dental, eye care, chiropractic, etc., then chances are, you could benefit from some additional planning.
 Just imagine if you could deduct 100 percent of these medical costs — it could be life changing.

-As you can see, this is a BIG topic, but I break this down in Chapter 7 of my book “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”.
+As you can see, this is a BIG topic, but I break this down in Chapter 11 of the 2nd edition of my book “The Tax and Legal Playbook – Game Changing Solutions for the Business Owner”.
 Don’t give up and keep learning!!
 There are a lot of variables to consider when designing your healthcare strategy.
 The savings around every corner.

 * To sign up for Mark’s weekly Free E-Newsletter and receive his Free E-Book “The Top 10 Best Tax Saving Secrets Everyone Should Know” visit www.markjkohler.com.